Before you apply for a start-up loan and grant

 You can submit an application to any municipality, but many municipalities only grant loans to people who live in the municipality.

 You cannot be in the target group for an ordinary start-up loan, and you must have a deposit of at least five percent of the home’s value.
-You must have tried to get a mortgage from a private-sector bank, but either have been rejected or not have been granted a big enough loan to buy a suitable home.
+You must have tried to get a mortgage from a commercial bank, but either have been rejected or not have been granted a big enough loan to buy a suitable home.

 If you do not meet these conditions, and none of the exceptions apply to you, your application will be rejected.
 The person responsible for your case will let you know whether you are in the target group for an ordinary start-up loan.
 In that case, you will need to reapply.